 If you need help arranging a funeral, the LJS can help you arrange a burial or a cremation, whether you are a member of this Synagogue or not and whether one partner is Jewish and the other one is not.
 We can also offer family plots if required.
 The Liberal Jewish Synagogue operates its own cemetery at Pound Lane, Willesden, London, NW10 2HG.

-Opening Times Visitors are welcome during opening hours: 9:00am to 5:00pm Monday to Friday and 9:00am to 4:00pm on Sunday and Bank Holidays.
-The Cemetery is closed on Saturdays, Jewish Festivals and 25th December.
+Opening Times Visitors are welcome during opening hours: 9am to 5pm Monday to Friday and 9am to 4pm on Sunday and Bank Holidays.
+The Cemetery is closed on Saturdays and Jewish Festivals.

 Please note that most Registry offices may also be closed over this period and all paperwork, including Death Certificates and Registration of Death need to be in place before a funeral can be arranged.